This guide explains how to install and configure the rack-mounted ExtraHop Trace appliance.

 - If there are multiple errors, press the left and right arrow buttons to scroll between the error messages.
 Press the Select button to exit the error screen.
 The Clear option removes the list of messages from the error screen.

-- Log into the console with the shell user account.
-At the password prompt, type the service tag number found on the pullout tab on the front of the appliance, and then press ENTER.
+- At the password prompt, type the service tag number found on the pullout tab on the front of the appliance, and then press ENTER.

 To configure a static IP address, run the following commands: